 Talk to your parents to see how they feel about it.
 Discuss it with your pastor, youth director, camp staff person, or trusted friend.

-Fill out the application and get references signed.
-Turn in your application to the CILT coordinators.
-You will be informed concerning your acceptance into the program.
+Fill out the application and send the three recommendation forms to the appropriate people.
+When completed, these will automatically go to your Program Director.
+You will then be informed concerning your acceptance into the program.